 - Funding baselines for local authorities, as determined by the local government finance settlement, are based on an assessment of local authorities' relative needs and resources.
 The methodology behind this assessment was introduced over ten years ago, and has not been updated since the introduction of the 50% business rates retention system in 2013/14. - 8.1 Since that time, demographic pressures have affected local areas in different ways, as has the cost of providing particular services.
 In recognition of these pressures, the Government last year announced a review to address concerns about the fairness of current funding distributions.
-The outcome of this review will enable the Government to reconsider how the relative needs and resources of local authorities should be assessed in a world in which they will continue to have greater control over the money that they raise. - 8.2 In 2016, the Council signed up to the Government's 4 year settlement for the period 2016/17 2019/20.
+The outcome of this review will enable the Government to reconsider how the relative needs and resources of local authorities should be assessed in a world in which Local Authorities will continue to have greater control over the money that they raise. - 8.2 In 2016, the Council signed up to the Government's 4 year settlement for the period 2016/17 2019/20.
 The four year settlement was implemented to provide Local Government with greater certainty in respect of funding as funding reforms continue to progress to make councils more self-sufficient. - 8.3 The Government has recently announced some detail regarding the shape of its Fair Funding Review and the date for implementation which is now delayed until 2020-21.
 The review determines the starting position of funding for local authorities based on an assessment of the relative level of needs and resources of all councils across England.
-The outcome of the review will determine the level of Revenue Support Grant and business rate tariffs and levies chargeable against locally collected business rate income.

-- 8.4 The aim of the fair funding review is to ensure local government funding is reviewed and decided in a fair, robust and evidence-based way, one that reflects the most upto-date picture of councils' relative needs and resources.
-A Fair Funding Review and consultation is now taking place and will close 12 March 2018.
+The outcome of the review will determine the level of Revenue Support Grant and business rate tariffs and levies chargeable against locally collected business rate income. - 8.4 The aim of the fair funding review is to ensure local government funding is reviewed and decided in a fair, robust and evidence-based way, one that reflects the most up-to-date picture of councils' relative needs and resources.
+A Fair Funding Review and consultation is now taking place and will close on 12 March 2018.
 The results are expected in December 2019 as part of the financial settlement.
-This makes elements of forecasting post 2019/20 problematic as there is little detail on issues, such as the details of baseline reset for business rates, or if negative RSG charges will be levied. - 8.5 The MTFS has been forecast to 2022/23 assuming that the baseline reset for retained funding from business rates will be significantly reduced, based on discussions with our advisors and the general information already known on the reset, growth from 2020/21 will be just under 50% of the 2018/19 level.
+This makes elements of forecasting post 2019/20 problematic as there is little detail on issues, such as the

+- details of baseline reset for business rates, or if negative RSG charges will be levied or how tariffs or top up will be levied. - 8.5 The MTFS has been forecast to 2022/23 assuming that the baseline reset for retained funding from business rates will be significantly reduced, based on discussions with our advisors and the general information already known on the baseline reset, growth from 2020/21 will be just under 50% of the 2018/19 level.
 Other Councils have taken differing approaches depending on the likely impact and view on uncertainty associated with the fair funding review outcome.
-Those not including in the forecast are noting as a future risk to income.
+Those not including it in the forecast are noting as a future risk to income.
 Due to the potential size of the impact of lost growth, the MTFS has been drafted taking a prudent view and has included an estimate for the loss and set aside a reserve to cover the potential impact.
 This protects the Council from over allocating the general fund prior to the results of the fair funding review in late December 2019.
+Once the fair funding review is concluded, the reserves position can reviewed.